 Our teachers are equipped with the skills and knowledge to provide innovative and effective pedagogy in alignment with the Australian Curriculum and Queensland Curriculum and Assessment Authority (QCAA) syllabuses.
 Teaching programs are designed to integrate technology into the learning process.
 Teachers encourage students to set themselves goals in all areas of their learning.

 Our senior academic program is developed to engage students in their own learning through real-world applications wherever possible.
 Lessons are based around a learning framework that supports differentiation for students of varying ability levels and individual interests.

 Authority subjects such as Music Extension and English Extension are offered to Year 12 students giving them the best opportunity to achieve the highest OP possible.

 Parent and Student Information

 Further information can be found via the following links from the QCAA:

 Information about the new Senior Syllabus for students completing Year 12 (current Year 10’s) in 2020 and beyond: Click Here

 Information about the new Queensland Certificate of Education (QCE) for students completing Year 12 in 2020 and beyond: Click Here

-A comparison of the current and new system (OP v ATAR) can be found here: Click Here
+A comparison of the old and new system (OP v ATAR) can be found here: Click Here